-- 1. Ensure that Docker in your Kubernetes cluster can pull images from Docker Hub.
+- Ensure that Podman in your Kubernetes cluster can pull images from the container registry.
 See ASAP Compatibility Matrix for the required and supported versions of the Traefik image. - 2.
 Run the following command to create a name space ensuring that it does not already exist: